jcberthon/unifi-docker/README.md

 ## Description

-This is a containerized version of [Ubiquiti Network](https://www.ubnt.com/)'s UniFi Controller (current stable is version 5.6 branch).
+This is a containerized version of [Ubiquiti Network](https://www.ubnt.com/)'s UniFi Controller (current LTS is version 5.6 branch).

-Use `docker run --net=host -d jcberthon/unifi`
-to run it using your host network stack and with default user settings (usually this is `root` unless you configured user namespaces), but you might want to do better than that see below.
+Use `docker run --net=host -d jcberthon/unifi` to run it using your host network stack and with default user settings (usually this is `root` unless you configured user namespaces), but you might want to do better than that see below.

 The following options may be of use:

 - Set the timezone with `TZ`
 - Use volumes to persist application data: the `data` and `log` volumes

-Here are a few examples to test with (or simply use the docker-compose.yml file in the repository).
+Here are a few examples to test with (or simply use the `docker-compose.yml` file in the repository).

 > *Note: the following examples set permissions on the volumes so that the